 “You went to France and visited Disneyland Paris?
 Why?

 PFFFT!
 As if going to Disneyland will lower your social status or make you less classy.

 Stop caring about what other people will think.

-If you have a week or more in Paris and have kids or people who you are travelling with that want to go, I say GO For IT.
+If you have a week or more in Paris and travelling with people who want to visit Disneyland Paris, go for it.

 Ready to buy your Disneyland Paris tickets?

 You’ll have to purchase your Disneyland Paris ticket online because Disney Paris tickets are no longer sold at the entrance.

 There are several types of park tickets.